 - Give your customer service skills prominence by listing them in a separate key skills section on your resume.

 - Use your bullet points to prove you have those abilities.

 - Add both soft skills and hard skills for the right mix.

 - List up to 10 key strengths and pick the ones you’re good at.

-- Make sure you sprinkle your relevant skills throughout your entire customer service resume.
+- Make sure you sprinkle your relevant customer service resume skills throughout your entire application.
 Put them in your customer service resume job description and objective, too.